Omar-Emad/Distance-measurement/README.md

 # Distance-measurement
-Distance measurement device, using Ultrasonic and  TivaC
+### Distance measurement device, using Ultrasonic and  TivaC
+Using the ICU prephiral in the tiv to calcualte the time between transmited wave and recieved wave then calcualte the distance whic equale the (time/2)*sound speed and prit the reading on seven segment displays